tiagoapolo/cbh-project/Ticket_Breakdown.md

 - Estimate Effort: 10h

-## Ticket 4: Update getShiftsByFacility method to support custom_id in the agent metadata.
+## Ticket 4: Update generateReport method to support custom_id in the agent metadata.

 - Description: Update the current `generateReport` to show the custom_id, if it's not null, instead of showing the internal agent id.
 - Add unit tests